MB-2 tow tractor

-The MB-2 Tow Tractor is an aircraft towing vehicle used by the United States and Allied Air Forces.
+The MB-2 tow tractor is an aircraft towing vehicle used by the United States and Allied Air Forces.
 There are several models of the MB-2 tractor, with weight characteristics between 40,000 and 54,000 lbs.

+The tractor could tow aircraft weighing 100000–500000 lb.

 The first generation was delivered in 1968 to the US Air Force by the Oshkosh Truck Corporation.
 Oshkosh delivered a total of 72 vehicles under that contract.
-Since then, several manufacturer's have produced the MB-2 vehicle, including Stewart & Stevenson, Grove Corporation, and FMC Technologies(now JBT AeroTech).
+Since then, several manufacturers have produced the MB-2 vehicle, including Stewart & Stevenson, Grove Corporation, and FMC Technologies(now JBT AeroTech).
 The Air Force also purchases remanufactured MB-2 tow tractors.